-Epithelial is the most common of the three cell types of pleural mesothelioma.
+Epithelial is the most common of the three cell types of pleural mesothelioma, and it accounts for 70 percent of all pleural mesothelioma cases.
 It has the best prognosis and widest range of treatment options of the different cell types.

 Epithelial cell pleural mesothelioma — sometimes called epithelioid mesothelioma — affects the pleura, the membranes lining the chest cavity and surrounding the lungs.